Yelp/paasta/docs/source/workflow.rst

 * **check_kubernetes_services_replication**:
-  runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster. it will look in Smartstack to count the available instances against the expected amount of instances that should've been deployed via Kubernetes.
+  runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster.
+If the service is registered in Smartstack it will look in Smartstack to count the available instances.
+Otherwise it counts the number of healthy Pods in Kubernetes.

 The PaaSTA command line
 ------------------------

-The PaaSTA command line interface, ``PaaSTA``, gives users of PaaSTA the ability to inspect the state of services, as well as stop and start existing services.
+The PaaSTA command line interface, ``paasta``, gives users of PaaSTA the ability to inspect the state of services, as well as stop and start existing services.
 See the man pages for a description and detail of options for any individual PaaSTA command.
 Some of the most frequently used commands are